birddevelper/NoteBookManager/README.md

 - POST /api/stocks (create a stock)
 - GET /api/stocks/1 (get one stock from the list)
 - PATCH /api/stocks/1 (update the price of a single stock)
-- DELETE/api/stocks/1 (delete a single stock)
+- DELETE /api/stocks/1 (delete a single stock)

 ## How to setup
 It is docker based application.
 Running below command in project's directory builds 2 containers, StockService and Mysql Containers :